Blaizzy/mlx-embeddings/docs/Acceptable-Casks.md

 ### But There Is No Stable Version!

-When an App is only available as beta, development, or unstable versions, or in cases where such a version is the general standard, then said version can go into the main repo.
+When software is only available as a beta, development, or unstable version, its cask can go in the main repo.
+When stable versions become available, only those will be accepted as subsequent updates.

 ### Beta, Unstable, Development, Nightly, or Legacy

-When an App has a main stable version, alternative versions should be submitted to [Homebrew/homebrew-cask-versions](https://github.com/Homebrew/homebrew-cask-versions).
+Alternative versions should be submitted to [Homebrew/homebrew-cask-versions](https://github.com/Homebrew/homebrew-cask-versions).

 ### Regional and Localized